 At Hewens Primary, we are committed to delivering a curriculum which is broad and balanced, rich and varied, being flexible and responsive to each child’s wider needs.

-With the above in mind, Hewens Primary School meets the requirements of the Early Years Foundation Stage and the National Curriculum at Key Stages 1 and 2.
+To this end, Hewens Primary School meets the requirements of the Early Years Foundation Stage and the National Curriculum at Key Stages 1 and 2.
 Equally, there is great emphasis on learning beyond the classroom, particularly at the Foundation Stage where the outdoor environment is an essential resource in planning curriculum activities.
 As the children get older, so the opportunities to offer first hand practical experiences within the wider community increase.
 This includes special visits, educational trips and residentials.

 At the Foundation Stage, the emphasis is on developing key learning skills, as these are the building blocks for future achievement.
 Speaking and listening are fundamental to all that we do, underpinning every child’s learning.
 Other curriculum activities are designed to address the seven areas of learning which make up the Foundation Stage, namely: